 • optimisation of the network of vocational high schools and vocational schools and reducing the cost of training;

-• development of SER standards for the acquisition of professional qualifications.
+• development of SES for the acquisition of professional qualifications.

 Structural elements of the List

-The structural elements of the List of professions for vocational education and training are professions and specialities.
+The structural elements of the List of professions for vocational education and training are presented below:

 In accordance with the requirements of Article 8, paragraph 1 of VETA, professions and specialties are classified in professional fields by level of education and level of professional qualification.